QuestForTetris/Cogol/README.md

     call myPointer = example(args);
 This runs the subroutine `example` with the specified arguments.
 The variable `myPointer` is loaded with a pointer to the results.
 The variable `myPointer` must have been previously declared, either as a global or local variable.
 Curently, only words can serve as pointers, not array indices.

-*At this time, subroutine arguments are not supported, so only calls like `example()` are allowed.
+*At this time, arguments in calls are not supported, so only calls like `example()` are allowed.
 This is the highest thing on my priority list.*

 This call also changes `myPointer` to a special type of `example`.
 The local variables of sunroutine can then be read using dot notation.
 For example, `myPointer.omega` references the `omega` local variable of that subroutine call.